Skip to main content

 • music

-• “The soundtrack is fantastic, the piano melodies, the gripping choirs that enhance the mystery along with the changes in lighting throughout the story.”
+• “The soundtrack is fantastic, with piano melodies and gripping choirs that enhance the mystery along with the changes in lighting throughout the story.”

 • “The music is excellent and helps to underline the angsty atmosphere of the story.”

-• “The soundtrack adds really well to the overall atmosphere.”
+• “The soundtrack adds really well to the overall atmosphere, blending seamlessly into the background while also being prominent when needed.”

 • “And there are only four things to dislike, one is there is a bug in the game where the music lags/repeats, like if you are saving the game or going into a new area, but it does fix itself in a few seconds.”